bedops/bedops/docs/content/reference/statistics/bedmap.rst

         --mad <mult=1>      The median absolute deviation of overlapping elements in <map-file>.
                               Multiply mad score by <mult>.
 0 < mult, and mult is 1 by default.
         --max               The highest score from overlapping elements in <map-file>.
-        --max-element       An element with the highest score from overlapping elements in <map-file>.
+        --max-element       A (non-random) highest-scoring and overlapping element in <map-file>.
+        --max-element-rand  A random highest-scoring and overlapping element in <map-file>.
         --mean              The average score from overlapping elements in <map-file>.
         --median            The median score from overlapping elements in <map-file>.
         --min               The lowest score from overlapping elements in <map-file>.
-        --min-element       An element with the lowest score from overlapping elements in <map-file>.
+        --min-element       A (non-random) lowest-scoring and overlapping element in <map-file>.
+        --min-element-rand  A random lowest-scoring and overlapping element in <map-file>.
         --stdev             The square root of the result of --variance.
         --sum               Accumulated scores from overlapping elements in <map-file>.
         --tmean <low> <hi>  The mean score from overlapping elements in <map-file>, after